Olesya (given name)

-Olesya (Ukrainian and Russian: Олеся), may also be spelt Olessia or Olesia, is a feminine given name.
+Olesya (Ukrainian and Russian: Олеся), also spelt Olessia or Olesia, is a feminine given name.

-Olesya is a Slavonic name that derives from a word "lyess" (Ukrainian "ліс", Russian "лес" - forest) and means "a girl from the forest", "a girl living in the forest".
+It is a Slavonic name that derives from a word "lyess" (Ukrainian "ліс", Russian "лес" - forest) and means "a girl from the forest", "a girl living in the forest".
 A different version of the origin of the name states that Olesya is a variant of the name Alexandra, and thus acquires the meaning of "protector".
-The names Alesya and Lesya can be considered variants of Olesya.
+The names Alesya and Lesya can be considered variants.

 Notable people with the name include: